smyng91/LiquidAirPlant/README.md

 Please cite the following paper if you reference/use the code
 > S. Yang, _Solar-driven liquid air power plant modeling, design space exploration, and multi-objective optimization_, Energy, 2022 [https://doi.org/10.1016/j.energy.2022.123324](https://doi.org/10.1016/j.energy.2022.123324)

+**Please note that the PTC rim angle in the paper should be 70 degrees, not 50 degrees.**

 **Feel free to use/improve the code/model as needed and submit pull requests.**

 ## Dependencies